leeoniya/uFuzzy/README.md

 // rank only when <= 1,000 items
 if (idxs.length <= 1e3) {
+  let info = u.info(idxs, haystack, needle);

   // order is a double-indirection array (a re-order of the passed-in idxs)
-  // this allows corresponding stats to be grabbed directly by idx, if needed let { stats, order } = u.rank(idxs, haystack, needle);
+  // this allows corresponding info to be grabbed directly by idx, if needed let order = u.sort(info, haystack, needle);

-  // render filtered & ranked matches
+  // render filtered & ordered matches
   for (let i = 0; i < order.length; i++) {
     console.log(haystack[idxs[order[i]]]);
   }